 Stateful NAT64 as defined in RFC6146 [6] defines how to create 1:n mappings between IPv6 and IPv4 hosts.
-The motivation for stateful NAT64 is similar to stateful NAT44 [54]: it allows translating many IPv6 addresses to one IPv4 address.
-While the opposite translation is also technically possible, the differences in address space don't justify its use in general.
+The motivation for stateful NAT64 is similar to stateful NAT44 [54]: while NAT44 allows translating many (private) IPv4 addresses to one (public) IPv4 address, NAT64 allows translating many IPv6 addresses to one IPv4 address.
+While the opposite stateful translation, mapping many IPv4 addresses to one IPv6 address, is also technically possible, the differences in address space size don't justify its use in general.

 Stateful NAT64 in particular uses information in higher level protocols to multiplex connections: Given one IPv4 address and the TCP protocol, outgoing connections from IPv6 hosts can dynamically mapped to the range of possible TCP ports.
 After a session is closed, the port can be reused again.
-The selection of mapped ports is usually based on the availability on the IPv4
+The selection of mapped ports is usually based on the availability of the IPv4 side and not related to the original port.
+To support stateful NAT64, the translator needs to store the mapping in a table and purge entries regularly.